 gradle clean build to make sure everything is working as expected before committing changes.

-You may have noticed this actually uses the Run Anything dialog, which we can bring up by pressing Ctrl twice.
-Press ⌃⌃ (macOS), or Ctrl+Ctrl (Windows/Linux), type "gradle" followed by the gradle task name or names.
+You may have noticed this actually uses the Run Anything dialog, which we can bring up by pressing ⌃⌃ (macOS) / Ctrl+Ctrl (Windows/Linux), then type "gradle" followed by the gradle task name or names.

 We can, of course, run Gradle commands from the terminal window inside IntelliJ IDEA.
-Open this with ⌥F12 (macOS), or Alt+F12 (Windows/Linux).
+Open this with ⌥F12 (macOS) / Alt+F12 (Windows/Linux).

 If we type a Gradle command, IntelliJ IDEA highlights it.
 This means that this is a command that can be run inside the IDE, it doesn't have to be run from the command line.

-If we press Enter, it will be run from the command line like we expect.
-If we press ⌘⏎ (macOS), or Ctrl+Enter (Windows/Linux), this command will be run in IntelliJ IDEA.
+If we press ⏎ (macOS) / Enter (Windows/Linux), it will be run from the command line like we expect.
+If we press ⌘⏎ (macOS) / Ctrl+Enter (Windows/Linux), this command will be run in IntelliJ IDEA.
 In this case, the Run tool window is opened and the command is run there.
-We see the results the same way we would have if we'd run the command from the Gradle Tool Window.
+We see the results the same way we would have if we'd run the command from the Gradle tool window.

 Next, let's look at some tips for working with Gradle in IntelliJ IDEA.